1901–02 FA Cup: Calendar

-The format of the FA Cup for the season had a preliminary round, five qualifying rounds, an intermediate round, three proper rounds, and the semi finals and final.
+The format of the FA Cup for the season had a preliminary round, five qualifying rounds, an intermediate round, three proper rounds, and the semi-finals and final.

 Intermediate round

-The Intermediate Round featured ten ties, played between the ten winners of the Fifth qualifying round, and ten teams exempt to this stage.
-First Division Small Heath, along with Chesterfield, Newton Heath, Woolwich Arsenal, Burnley and Leicester Fosse from the Second Division were entered automatically into this round, as were non-league Reading, New Brighton Tower, Portsmouth and Millwall Athletic.
+The Intermediate Round featured ten ties, played between the winners from the fifth qualifying round and ten teams exempt to this stage.
+First Division side Small Heath received a bye to this round, as did Chesterfield, Newton Heath, Woolwich Arsenal, Burnley and Leicester Fosse from the Second Division and Reading, Portsmouth and Millwall Athletic from the Southern League.
+New Brighton Tower had also been allocated an exemption to this round, but, after the club withdrew from the Football League and disbanded during the summer of 1901, the Football Association ruled that the team drawn to oppose them would be granted a walkover to the first round.

-The other Second Division sides had to gain entry to this round through the earlier qualifying rounds.
-Barnsley, Blackpool, Bristol City, Burton United, Burslem Port Vale, Doncaster Rovers, Gainsborough Trinity, Glossop, Lincoln City and Stockport County, were all entered in the Third qualifying round.
-Of these, only Glossop and Lincoln City reached the Intermediate Round.
-They were joined by eight other non-league sides.
+The remaining Second Division sides had to gain entry to this round through the qualifying rounds.
+Barnsley, Blackpool, Bristol City, Burton United, Burslem Port Vale, Doncaster Rovers, Gainsborough Trinity, Glossop, Lincoln City and Stockport County were all entered in the third qualifying round.
+Of these, Glossop and Lincoln City reached the Intermediate Round along with non-league sides Bishop Auckland, Darwen, Walsall, Northampton Town, Bristol Rovers, Oxford City, Luton Town and New Brompton.
+Bishop Auckland, Northampton Town and Oxford City qualified for the competition proper for the first time.

-New Brighton Tower had disbanded during the summer of 1901, so Oxford City were granted a walkover.

-The ten matches were played on 14 December 1901.
-Two matches went to replays, played in the following midweek.
+The nine matches were played on 14 December 1901.
+Two matches went to replays which were played during the following midweek.
+Oxford City was the recipient of the walkover caused by the withdrawal of New Brighton Tower.

 First round proper

 The first round proper contained sixteen ties between 32 teams.
-17 of the 18 First Division sides were exempt to this round, as were West Bromwich Albion, Middlesbrough and Preston North End from the Second Division, and Southern League Southampton and Tottenham Hotspur, finalists in the two previous seasons.
+17 of the 18 First Division sides were exempt to this round, as were West Bromwich Albion, Middlesbrough and Preston North End from the Second Division, and Southern League sides Southampton and Tottenham Hotspur, finalists in the two previous seasons.
 They joined the ten teams who won in the intermediate round.

 The matches were played on Saturday 25 January 1902.
 Seven matches were drawn, with the replays taking place in the following midweek.
 Two of these then went to a second replay the following week.